TheChesireCat/SelfStudy/README.md

 - Library sidebar for quick browsing; mobile drawers and bottom shortcuts.
 - Bookmarks saved in `localStorage`, with auto-save on page changes and quick resume.
 - TTS: read current selection or entire page via tts.rocks, with speed control (0.6–3×) and a mini overlay player.
+- EPUB viewer: inline rendering via epub.js with simple prev/next controls; MOBI opens via an embedded external viewer (may be blocked by some hosts—download if it fails).
 - Theme sync between parent and PDF iframe (light/dark).

 ## What’s here